bechtold/iaweb_styleguide/README.md

 # UX Day Graz Styleguide
-This document descripes how to install and use the tools needed to generate the styleguide.
+This document descripes how to install and use the tools needed to generate the style guide.
+The descriptions only contains the options used in this project.
+For deeper understanding of the tool and other options please refer to the according project websites or github pages, links are provided.

 ## Index
 - [Quickguide](#quickguide)
 - [Step by Step](#step-by-step-guide-with-explanation)